markwilkinson/FAIR-in-a-box/README.md

 **User requirements (Person who is deploying this solution)**

-* Basic knowledge on Docker​
+* Basic knowledge about Docker​
 * Basic GitHub knowledge​
 * Awareness of CDE semantic model

 **System requirements​ (Machine where this solution is being deployed)**

-* Docker engine​
+* Docker engine ​
 * Docker-compose application​

-## Softwares used in CDE in a box
+## Software used in CDE in a box
 The image below gives an overview of softwares used in the `CDE in a box` solutions.

 <p align="center">